kishen19/HSS-Course-Allotment/README.md

 python code_generation.py
 </pre>

-In case you need to generate a new code for a student for whom the code was not generated before, you can run use the `code_addition.py` file.
+In case you need to generate a new code for a student for whom the code was not generated before, you can use the `code_addition.py` file.
 <pre>
 python code_addition.py
 </pre>